The $U(1)_{L_\mu-L_\tau}$ breaking phase transition, muon $g-2$, dark matter, collider and gravitational wave: breaking phase transition

 The thermal Debye mass of $G^{\pm}$ is

 The Debye masses of longitudinal gauge bosons are

 with $\Delta=\sqrt{\left[\frac{1}{4}\left(g^2-g'^2\right)\left(h_1^2+\frac{22}{3}T^2\right)\right]^2+\frac{1}{4}g^2 g'^2 h_1^2}$.

 In Fig. \ref{figpt}, we display the scatter plots achieving FOFP and accommodating the DM relic density, muon $g-2$ anomaly, and various constraints mentioned previously.
 We observe that the strength of FOPT is sensitive to the parameter $\lambda_S$.
 As $\lambda_S$ decreases, the the critical temperature $T_C$ tends to decrease, and the strength of FOPT tends to increase.
+We pick out two benchmark points (BPs) to show how the PT happens.
+The input parameters of BP1 and BP2 are displayed in Table \ref{tabgrav}, and their phase histories are exhibited in Fig.~\ref{figpt12} on field configurations versus temperature plane.
+For the BP1 and BP2, the potential minima at any temperatures always locate at $\langle X_r\rangle$=0.
+As the universe cools, a FOPT takes place during which the $h_2$ acquires a nonzero VeV and the other two fields remain zero.
+As the temperature continues to decrease, the $h_1$ starts to develop a nonzero VeV during the second PT which is second-order.
+Finally, the observed vacuum is obtained at the present temperature.